hassio-addons/addon-mqtt/README.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option `ssl`

+Enables/Disables SSL.
+When this is enabed it will:

+- Run the webclient over HTTPS.
+- Enable port 4883 (MQTT with SSL) on the broker.
+- Enable port 4884 (Websockets with SSL) on the broker.

 ### Option: `certfile`

 The certificate file to use for SSL.